 Kininogen, Single Chain HMW, Human Plasma

-HMW kininogen, synthesized by hepatocytes, is a multifunctional protein.
+High Molecular Weight kininogen, synthesized by hepatocytes, is a multifunctional protein.
 It is the precursor protein of bradykinin.
 In addition it is a nonenzymatic cofactor of the contact activation system of factor XI, XII, and prekallikrein and a major extra-cellular cysteine proteinase inhibitor.
 Kininogen links prekallikrein to a negatively charged surface thereby allowing activation to kallikrein by surface bound Factor alpha-Xlla.
 Kininogen also forms a complex with Factor XI and accelerates its activation to XIa by alpha-Xlla.
 Kininogens inhibit systemic proteases which are thought to have a part in various diseases such as cancer, muscular dystrophy and joint disease. >95percent pure by SDS-PAGE and >95percent single chain.
 Prepared from plasma found negative by FDA accepted

 methods for Anti-HIV1/2, Anti-HTLV I & II, HBsAg, Anti-HCV, Syphilis, HBC Ab, HIV-1 p24 Ag or HIV-1 RNA, HCV RNA and HBV RNA.
 Donors are screened for CJD (Creutzfeldt-Jakob Disease).